Mei crashed through bushes. Tree branches tore at her as she passed. But she was in no state of mind to notice with her mind blank with fright.

 The cat batted it a few times.
-It was playing with its food.
-Actually, by playing, what we really mean is that it was torturing the poor prey and establishing dominance as the cat proved to itself what a might hunter and superior being it was.
+It was ‘playing’ with its food: torturing the poor prey and establishing dominance as the cat proved to itself what a mighty hunter and superior being it was.
 After a minute, it lay down and took the helpless fish in its paws and bit down, ending the creature’s suffering.

 Mei sat down and watched in silence, fascinated and admiring.
 The jaguar was so beautiful.
 She was glad that she’d freed it from the Carib cage.
-And maybe on this island it would be free to live on its own.
+Maybe it would be free to live on this island without being hunted.

 Having finished its meal, the cat lay there, calmly surveying its domain.
 When its handsome head eventually turned her way, it froze, spotting her.

 The cat stared at her for a minute.
 Then it smoothly rose to all fours and turned towards her, padding over.